Site icon Bia review

 a.
 Suspension

-Softer suspension setups can help the car absorb the bumps of off-road surfaces, giving you better control during drifts.
-If the suspension is too stiff, the car may become too responsive, making it harder to control slides.
-Set your suspension to be slightly softer on gravel and snow stages for better drift control.
+Softer suspension setups can help the vehicle to absorb the bumps of off-road surfaces giving you better control when drifting.
+This is in a case when the suspension used is overly rigid; the car can get disproportionately over responsive making controlling slides difficult, if not impossible.
+Aim to soften your suspension on gravel and snow stages for improved drift control.

 b.
 Differential

-The differential determines how much power is sent to each wheel.
-By increasing the rear differential settings, you can make it easier to break traction and initiate a drift.
-For AWD cars, adjust both the front and rear differentials to find a balance between grip and drift potential.
+A differential controls how much power goes to each wheel.
+For example, increasing the rear differential settings makes it easier to break traction which is essential when initiating a drift.
+For AWD cars, adjust both the front and rear differential settings since you have to find a balance between grip and drift potential.

 c.
 Gearing